 |Welcome to the Registrar's website.
 The Registrar's Office is responsible for maintaining student academic records and communicating college academic policy.
 Other services include fulfilling transcript requests, coordinating course registration, performing graduation audits, and generally ensuring that faculty and students understand the contents of the college catalog, the Bulletin.

-The electronic course withdrawal form may be accessed by clicking here:
+The electronic course withdrawal form may be accessed via myGCC - Registrar tab - Forms & Applications link.

 Summer Online Course Information

-Independent Study, Independent Research, and Internships must be fully completed with all signatures and accompanying documents before being turned in to the Registrar's Office.
+Independent Study, Independent Research, and Internships must be fully completed with all signatures and accompanying documents before being turned in to the Dean's Office.

 These experiences require a separate application and accompanying documents.
-There is a $300 fee charged for each experience.
-Note: Independent study and research experiences are not available during the winter, intersession, or summer terms.
+There is a separate fee charged for each experience.
+Note: Independent study and research experiences are not available during the May intersession or summer terms.
 The applications for each are available here:

-HUMA Courses: Please be aware that all Humanities courses for both the fall and spring semesters have a limit on the number of students that can enroll in each section.
+HUMA Courses: Please be aware that all Humanities courses have a limit on the number of students that can enroll in each section.
 Students will not be signed in above the seat limit.
 If a seat is open, you may register for that course online.
-Please do not contact individual professors to see if they will sign you into a course that is full.
-Drop/add forms will not be accepted for full HUMA courses.
-If you have any questions, please contact Calderwood Dean, Dr. Kemeny.
+Do not contact individual professors to see if they will sign you into a course that is full.

 HUMA 200: Recommended to be completed by the end of the sophomore year.
 Prerequisites are HUMA 102 (or RELI 211 or 212) and WRIT 101.